constalink/ConductOfCode/MethodTypes.md

 There are also certain special *give methods* that start with the word `_loaded`.
 These methods are reserved for lazy loading properties and must be protected.
 The purpose of these methods are to load the value of a lazy property.
-For more information regarding lazy properties, see [Properties](Properties.md)
+For more information regarding lazy properties, see [Lazy Properties](Properties.md#lazy-properties)

 **Give method summary**